adrianosferreira/corona-report/README.md

 `> python3 ./app.py`

-It will export a file called "corona-report.csv" with data fetched from the World Health Organization.
+It will export a file called "corona-report.csv" with data fetched from the World Health Organization, containing the number of cases in the whole world.